rduplain/memo/startups-for-people-with-problems.md

-Discuss equity plans with the company's legal counsel, noting that the counsel will be representing the interests of the new startup company and not of individuals (though may bias to whomever the CEO is by extension of representing the company's interests).
+Discuss equity plans with the company's legal counsel, noting that the counsel will be representing the interests of the new startup company and not of individuals, though may bias to whomever the CEO is by extension of representing the company's interests.
 You have legal counsel for your new startup company, right?

 There's no right answer on how to split equity.
 No matter how decisions are